Bananenpro/hbank-api/README.md

-  "maxProfilePictureFileSize": 10000000, // Max size of uploaded group pictures in bytes "maxPageSize": 100, // Max allowed page size for lists "idProvider": "", // URL pointing to an OpenID Connect identity provider (must match the issuer value of the provider) "clientID": "", // OpenID Connect client ID "clientSecret": "", // OpenID Connect client secret "devFrontend": "", // URL pointing to frontend dev server (frontend requests will be proxied)
+  "maxProfilePictureFileSize": 10000000, // Max size of uploaded group pictures in bytes "maxPageSize": 100, // Max allowed page size for lists "idProvider": "", // URL pointing to an OpenID Connect identity provider (must match the issuer value of the provider) "internalIDProvider": "", // URL to use for internal requests to the identity provider "clientID": "", // OpenID Connect client ID "clientSecret": "", // OpenID Connect client secret "devFrontend": "", // URL pointing to frontend dev server (frontend requests will be proxied)